-- Key figures at first instance: In 2020, a total of 93,426 persons applied for international protection, out of which 81,669 were first time applicants.
-The determining authority, the OFPRA, issued a 70,036 first instance decisions and the recognition rate stood at 19.8% at first instance, while the backlog of pending cases reached a total of 84,000 cases, up from 74,385 in 2019.
-The average length of the procedure was 262 days, up from 161 days in 2019.
+- Key figures at first instance: In 2021, a total of 121,554 persons applied for international protection, out of which 104,577 were first time applicants.
+The majority came from Afghanistan, followed by nationals from the Ivory Coast, Bangladesh, Guinea and Turkey.
+The determining authority, the OFPRA, issued a total of 139,513 first instance decisions and the recognition rate stood at 25.5 % at first instance, while the backlog of pending cases reached a total of 49,500 cases, down from 84 000 in 2020.
+This significant decrease is mostly due to the significant drop in asylum applications in 2020 and to an increase in staffing at the OFPRA since September 2020.
+The average length of the procedure was 258 days in 2021, down from 262 days in 2020.

 Detention of asylum seekers

 - Detention in the context of Covid-19: By the end of 2020, the controller General of Places of Deprivation of Liberty considered that the detention framework was adapted to the crisis in certain aspects (e.g. reduction in the capacity of centres, supply of masks and hydro alcoholic gel isolation of patients etc.) but certain points remained problematic (e.g. detention of people who cannot be expelled, insufficient measures and resources in certain centres, etc.).The controller General of Places of Deprivation of Liberty renewed these concerns in January 2022, referring inter alia to the absence of vaccination campaigns inside the Administrative Detention Centres (CRA).